-This study employed a semi-experimental design conducted in the field of sports.
-Ethical considerations were taken into account, and the study was assigned the ethics code: IR.IAU.URMIA.REC.1398.014.
+This study employed a semi-experimental design in the field of sports.
+Ethical considerations were taken into account, and the study was assigned the ethics code: IR.IAU.URMIA.REC.1398.014. also consent form was obtained from each subject.

-The study's target population consisted of all East Azerbaijan female volleyball players with knee dynamic valgus defects.
+The target population of this study consisted of all female volleyball players from East Azerbaijan with knee dynamic valgus defects.
 These players had between 3 and 8 years of sports experience, engaged in at least three weekly training sessions, and participated in the provincial league.
-The sample size was determined using G Power software, considering the ANCOVA statistical test with a covariate and a significance level of 0.05, a power of 0.2, and an effect size requiring a statistical power of 0.8, which is suitable for experimental studies.
-This calculation led to a sample size of 15 participants per group.
-Before the research began, informed consent forms were signed by all the subjects to participate in the research tests.
+The sample size was determined using G Power software, considering the ANCOVA statistical test with a covariate, a significance level of 0.05, a power of 0.2, and an effect size requiring a statistical power of 0.8, which is suitable for experimental studies.
+This calculation resulted in a sample size of 15 participants per group.
+Before the research began, all subjects signed informed consent forms to participate in the research tests.
 A meeting was held to explain the testing procedures to the subjects.
 All participants were in good health and had no history of back pain.
 Those with dynamic valgus defects were included in the study.
 The samples were then randomly divided into two groups: the experimental group, which performed corrective exercises, and the control group, which continued with their regular exercise sessions after the pre-test.
-The dynamic balance test measured the actual length of each subject's leg, which extended from the anterior superior iliac spine (ASIS) to the inner ankle, to normalize the data and compare the subjects.
+The dynamic balance test measured the actual length of each subject's leg, extending from the anterior superior iliac spine (ASIS) to the inner ankle, to normalize the data and compare the subjects.
 This measurement was taken twice for each subject, and the average of the two measurements was used to establish their leg length.
 The superior (dominant) leg was determined based on this information, indicating which lower limb the subject had a greater tendency to use for shooting the ball [22].

-The overhead squat test assessed the presence or absence of dynamic knee valgus.
-Each subject performed five squat tests in a standing position, where both legs were in a standard position (feet shoulder-width apart, toes pointing straight forward, hands extended overhead with elbows fully extended, and knees flexed to 90 degrees).
-An examiner observed the subjects from the front while they performed these squat tests.
+The overhead squat test was used to assess the presence or absence of dynamic knee valgus.
+Each subject performed five squat tests in a standing position, with both legs in a standard position (feet shoulder-width apart, toes pointing straight forward, hands extended overhead with elbows fully extended, and knees flexed to 90 degrees).
+An examiner observed the subjects from the front as they performed these squat tests.
 Subjects were allowed to practice this test before the official assessment.
 If, during the execution of 3 out of the five squat tests, the examiner visually noticed that the midpoint of the patella on the superior leg passed through the inner part of the big toe when viewed from the front, the individual was determined to have dynamic knee valgus [23].
 The validity and reliability of this test were reported as 78% and 73%, respectively [24].